-They were the parents of four sons, George Robertson Shelton, James M. Shelton, Burrel T. Shelton, Albert Anderson Shelton; and seven daughters, Elizabeth C. Shelton, Laura Ann Shelton, Olleva Wilson Shelton, Mary C. Shelton, Martha M. Shelton, Nancy Shelton, and Missouria Agnes Shelton
+They were the parents of four sons: George Robertson Shelton, James M. Shelton, Burrel T. Shelton, Albert Anderson Shelton (died young) and seven daughters, Elizabeth C. Shelton, Laura Ann Shelton, Olleva Wilson Shelton, Mary C. Shelton, Martha M. Shelton, Nancy Shelton, and Missouria Agnes Shelton

 (See complete outline of George A. Shelton family above.)